|New York in Transit I/II|

 The 6th floor of the Allen Center exhibits a spectacular two-piece Jacob Lawrence print -- New York in Transit.
 Lawrence based this 1998 screen print on his design for the 36-foot-long mosaic mural of that name in the Times Square and 42nd Street Subway Station in New York City.
 Due to the strong 6th floor lighting that could harm the bright colors in the print, we obtained permission to create a 2x-scale photo reproduction, which is displayed outside of the Gates Commons.
 The original print is on loan to the Henry Art Gallery.

-Lawrence's 1985 lithograph, Man on a Scaffold, welcomes visits to the CSE reception area.
+Lawrence's 1985 lithograph, Man on a Scaffold, welcomes visitors to the CSE reception area.
 The Chair's conference room (CSE 110) houses a three-piece Lawrence etching, The Builder's Suite.

 |The Builder's Suite|